After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 - Tips about acrylic paints

-All acrylic painting tips at once before we start talking about each of them:
+All acrylic painting tips and tricks at once before we start talking about each of them:

 - Experiment first and more than follow instructions